 Should I consider Art Storage?

-This protects your investment on the artwork and avoids the piece being devalued, as well as allows you or a future individual to enjoy the piece of art in the same condition the artist made it.
 If your artwork is not in good condition, a substantial cut off from price is considered when evaluating the resale of your artwork (if you choose to sell).
 Regardless of the price of your artwork, whether it cost you $20.00 or perhaps $10,000+, all artwork should be stored and cared for in a precise manner.

 Plastic leads to mold, humidity leads to rippled artwork and sunlight leads to faded artwork.
 Consider and remember these 3 important points when storing your artwork.